 Over-the-counter sleep aids and CPAP machines, among other sleep-related products and services, are qualified expenses for FSA and HSA accounts.

 You may be running low on first aid products at home.
 And some schools ask parents to help restock the health room cabinet.
 FSA- and HSA-qualified expenses include first aid products such as bandages and bandaids, cold packs, antiseptic, and sunscreen.

 If glasses or contact lenses are needed, they count as eligible expenses.
 Some vision correction procedures, including LASIK and PRK, also qualify.
 And, believe it or not, contact lens solution is eligible for purchase with FSA and HSA funds.

-If your student is visually impaired, you can use your FSA or HSA to buy alternative reading materials.
-The funds in your account can cover the cost difference between the standard printed edition of a book and the Braille edition.
-You can also pay for audio versions of the same materials.
+If your student is visually impaired, FSA and HSA funds can cover the cost difference between the standard print editions and the Braille editions of required educational materials.
+You can also pay for audio versions of these materials.

 Another eligible expense is dental checkups, including cleanings and fluoride treatments.
 Braces, bridges, and other orthodontia fall into the eligible expense category too.
 Use an FSA, LPFSA, or HSA to cover the cost of these devices.

 Parents of children experiencing acne can pay for doctor and dermatologist visits, prescription acne treatments, and even some over-the-counter acne medications with FSA and HSA funds.